 Some research suggests a more effective way to diagnose chronic UTI is

 - microscopy, analysing fresh urine under a microscope to count white blood cells and epithelial cells

 - combined with listening to a patient’s story.

 Talking to your GP or consultant

 We know it can be difficult to explain all this and describe your symptoms in a short doctor’s appointment.
-We worked with doctors to produce a chronic UTI explainer which evidences the problems with testing and gives advice on how best to help patients.
+We worked with doctors to produce a chronic UTI explainer which explains the issues with testing.

 Early detection is key to preventing chronic UTI.
-We need doctors to acknowledge that chronic UTIs are a genuine and widespread medical condition.
+We need wider acknowledgement that chronic UTIs are a genuine and increasing medical condition.

 Testing for an infection

 For further information about recurrent and chronic UTI, the following websites have more information.
 CUTIC has no affiliation with any of these websites.

 Treatment options for chronic infections